Table of Contents

 EFT payment (electronic funds transfer) is a term that includes many types of electronic payments, including ACH transfers and wire transfers.
-EFT payments are also called e-Payments or e-Checks (electronic checks) because each transaction is completed online and doesn’t include paper checks in the payment process.
+EFT payments are also called e-Payments because each transaction is completed online and doesn’t include paper checks in the payment process.

 How to receive EFT payments is easy.
 Recipients get a notification that an amount of money has arrived from a payer and whether the status of funds is pending or available for use.

 Several payment methods can be considered electronic funds transfers (EFTs).